Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 He gestured to them.
 "I mean... a teenage mom who ran away from home, and a schoolgirl with dreams of being a movie star.
 And now look at you!
 Building starships and developing cities on an alien world, changing the course of history a couple times over, and some of the most important people in the whole fucking *galaxy* turn to you for support!"

-"Babe…" Al pulled in for a hug.
+"Babe..."
+Al pulled in for a hug.
 "This is obviously eating you up.
 But why?
 I mean... if it’s happening, it’s gonna happen, and so far it’s been a good thing, right?
 What are you *really* worried about?"

 Julian ran an agitated hand through his hair, achieving *more* mess. "...Tristan is a good kid.
 They turn eighteen here pretty soon.
 But the thing is, he’s smart, he’s fit and handsome, he’s ambitious... and thirty years ago he’d be a world-conquering standout.
 Now, we’ve got, just... how is he supposed to compete with the deck stacking against him like it is?
 What’s the world gonna be like when bruisers like me and Thompson are almost everyday normal, and geniuses like Lewis are just, everywhere?"